Studebaker Avanti (1962-1964)

 As to the curious bulge on the left side of the hood, Loewy explained, "If you were on a straight highway standing at the steering wheel, that panel was oriented forward where the roadway would bend with the horizon, parallel to the centerline of the chassis frame.
 It made the car and driver integral, like the sight of a gun."

 Inside, the Avanti featured bucket seats, full instrumentation, and a console.
 The dash panel was padded for safety as well as aesthetics, with the light switches moved above to the aircraft-inspired overhead panel.
 Options included air conditioning, power steering and electric windows.
-All early Avantis had a 140 mph speedometer.
+All early Avantis were equipped with a 140-mph speedometer.